Perspective | How patience and partnership built a billion-dollar data center business

 “I bet the farm,” said Murphy, who wasn’t taking a salary but received modest success fees for adding new customers.
 He had millions invested in outlets and other projects, but he was cash poor.

-“I had serious adversity when I was young because of a bone disease,” Byrne said.
+“I had serious adversity when I was young because of a bone disease,” Murphy said.
 “You learn lessons of perseverance and how to work on a team to overcome serious obstacles.”
 He thought it would take three years to get to profitability.
 Murphy took charge of day-to-day operations; Conway supplied strategy and cash.

 With only one employee and a part-time consultant, Murphy went to work.

 Murphy’s sales tack was heavy emphasis on security and reliable connectivity.
-“Never having outages,” became a mantra.
+“Never having outages” became a mantra.

 It took a year to get his first major client.
 With Telenor in the bank, other large customers, including government agencies, began to trickle in.
 Around 2006, Conway and Murphy bought out the remaining Carlyle partners and took full ownership of the company.